dot-miniscule/aom/phase-4-explainer.md

 consoel.log(checked.indeterminate)  // true
 ```

 ARIA reflects these states by allowing an author to set the checked state with `aria-checked`, assigning it to a string value of either `true`, `false`, or `mixed` (the latter reflecting the indeterminate state).
 This mixed checked state can be used to indicate that a parent checkbox has some nested child checkboxes that are a combination of `checked` and `unchecked`.
-What should a `ComputedAccessibleNode` expose these three visual states?
-However, as a checkbox cannot be submitted with a value of `mixed` or `indeterminate` should this be stored in a separate attribute?
+How should a `ComputedAccessibleNode` expose these three visual states?
+As a checkbox cannot be submitted with a value of `mixed` or `indeterminate` should the indeterminate state be stored in a separate attribute as it is on the DOM Element?
 Three possible options are:
 1. Mimic `aria-checked`and return a string indicating which state the element is in.
 2. Expose an enum for each state.
 3. Implement the `checked` attribute as a boolean, with a separate boolean attribute for `mixed`/`indeterminate`.